Science

 Science Research and Design - Symposium

 In this course, students will explore the principles that govern human behavior through the three major lenses: biological, psychological, and social.
 The common goal of all psychological science is to understand how the mind (the “concept”) and the brain (the “physical”) interface with the external world to shape behavior.
 This course is meant to be a broad introduction to the field of psychology, presenting the major historical backgrounds, scientists, experiments, and theories.
 Students will gain an understanding of the biological bases of behavior.
-We will then cover sensation, perception, the self, and learning.
-We will follow up by exploring our own cognition (ie. thinking), how we develop over time, our personality and emotions, and how we interact with those around us.
+Specifically, we will cover: identity and culture; human development; social psychology; biopsychology; cognition; learning; and disorders and treatment.
 Students should be prepared for extensive readings that will prepare us for our discussion-based classes.

 A blend of environmental science and environmental studies, this course develops students’ scientific and social literacy and critical thinking skills in regards to the environment.
 Students will apply their knowledge of basic chemistry, biology and the social sciences to the interactions we, as humans, make with our environment on a daily basis.
 As global citizens, students should develop a deep understanding of the impact of humans on the environment and an appreciation for the beauty and complexity of the world around us.